elia/inesita-rb.github.io/_includes/component.md

 ```

 Beautiful, clock works like a charm.
-We're add a simple block that executes every 1 secound.
+We're add a simple block that executes every 1 second.
 In this case we re refresh a `@time` variable and update component with `update_dom`
 Simple, isn't it ?

 Components can be nested.
 For example add another component, that wraps `Clock` into `code` tag: